Krillh/Airzlinshire/Gvar/Old Gvar/Old Gvar.md

 ## Forming Conditionals
 In Old Gvar, a conditional is formed by the conjunction /psho/, with the condition for the previous clause in the following clause.
 An example might be /pan e zlesi o pen *psho* pen e ksuvi o kfavi o pan/ -> I will be scared of it *if* it wants to eat me. /psho/ is very similar to "if" in English, but is also used like "when".
 The previous sentence can also be translated like "I will be scared of it when it wants to eat me".
 There is no differentiation in Old Gvar.

-When forming a sentence with time depencance
+When forming a sentence with time dependance, the conditional clause can take a few forms depending on the type of time in the condition.
+For an era or section of history, it would be /tfor e dyo o \[time\]/ -> time is \[time\].
+For time of day
 # Phonology
 Old Gvar originally used the following consonants in IPA: p, b, t, d, k, g, ɸ, β, s, z, ʃ, ʒ, x, m, n, l, ɻ.
 However, because some consonant clusters are difficult to say, there were a few rapid phonological changes.
 The language after these minor consonant shifts is considered to be the real Old Gvar since the period before them was so short-lived.
 The cluster changes are as follows:
 - \[tl\] -> \[sl\]